YamatoRyou/element-android-incoming-call-fix-for-macrodroid/README.md

 # English
-# The script has not been adapted for languages other than Simplified Chinese.
-When Element for Android is set to other languages, unexpected problems will occur when executing the script.
+# This script has not been adapted for languages other than Simplified Chinese.
+When Element is set to a language other than Simplified Chinese, this script will not take effect.
+Please modify it according to the language you are currently using before using it.

 ## Description
 - This repository stores specific scripts to solve certain problems with [Element for Android](https://github.com/vector-im/element-android):